-33. Arde, this name of the earth comes from the language, Afrikaans.
-It is very similar to the Dutch word ‘Aarde’ for earth.
-One of the cool earth names.
+33. Aarde, this name of the earth comes from the language Afrikaans.
+It is the same as the Dutch word ‘Aarde’ which also means earth.
+This is one of the cool earth names.

 34. Dhulka, this name for earth comes from the Somali language of Somalia.
 Somalia is a country infamous for its pirates who terrorize the surrounding seas.
 If you’re writing a creative work, this is a good synonym for earth.

-35. Duniya, in Swahili langugae, one refers to the earth as ‘dunia’.
+35. Duniya, in Swahili language, one refers to the earth as ‘dunia’.
 This Bantu language is also known as ‘Kiswahili’ and is spoken by the Swahili people of Tanzania, Kenya and Uganda.
-The term ‘Dunia’ is also a found in the hindi language, where it means “the universe”.
+The term ‘Dunia’ is also found in the Hindi language, where it means “the universe”.